XRPLF/rippled/API-CHANGELOG.md

 ## API Version 2

-At the time of writing, this version is expected to be introduced in `rippled` version 1.13.
-It is currently available as a "beta" version, and can be enabled with a config setting in `rippled.cfg`:
+At the time of writing, this version is expected to be introduced in `rippled` version 2.0.

+Currently (prior to the release of 2.0), it is available as a "beta" version, meaning it can be enabled with a config setting in `rippled.cfg`:
 ```
 [beta_rpc_api]
 1